Mobile Monetization Agenda Interview with Mobyaffiliates

 Admost is integrated with + 30 major ad networks and newcomers are integrating continuously.
 Our sole purpose is to support all publishers from all around the world by cooperating the best ad networks in each country and region.

 What are your main tips for successful mobile monetization?

 To have a successful mobile ad monetization strategy:

 - Cooperate with a powerful mediation tool rather than manual managing for your mobile monetization.
-Because, eCPM and the volume of inventory is fluctuating; today’s higher return ad network may not bring you the higher return tomorrow.
+Because eCPM and the volume of inventory is fluctuating; today’s higher return ad network may not bring you the higher return tomorrow.
 So, the publishers need to track all the data and set adjustments of each manually.
-With Admost Mediation Router, the country and ad zone based automatic waterfall routes which ad network with highest return to serve its ads and also spreads your quality traffic to maximize the efficiency of each ad network for each client.
+With Admost Mediation Router, the country and ad zone-based automatic waterfall routes which ad network with the highest return to serve its ads and also spread your quality traffic to maximize the efficiency of each ad network for each client.
 Each ad network’s impression and eCPM calculation may alter; Admost counts all impression itself and calculates the optimal eCPM rates for each ad network for comparing them equally.
-The flexible and wieldy dashboard let you to track and manage all the detailed data from one screen.
+The flexible and wieldy dashboard lets you track and manage all the detailed data from one screen.